skippyr/flamerial/README.md

 ## Starting Point

-The Flamerial project is a dark theme with an aged palette.
+The Flamerial project is a theme with a palette forged with power and flames, that you can use whenever you want to feel imperious.

 Here is a preview that you can check out.